Riko Gunji

+Riko Gunji (郡司 莉子, Gunji Riko) is a Japanese badminton player.
+She is the gold medalist at the 2019 BWF World Junior Championships in the girls' singles.

 Career

 Gunji was the finalist in the Under-15 at the 2016 Singapore Youth International Series.
 In the same tournament, she won the girls' doubles title with partner Akari Nakashizu.
 She was the girls' singles Under-17 champion of 2017 Singapore Youth International Series beating Peeraya Khantaruangsakul of Thailand.
 She won the bronze medal in 2018 BWF World Junior Championships mixed team event.
 In the girls' singles, she lost in the second round to China's Wang Zhiyi.

 In 2019, she reached the final of Dutch Junior International where she earned second best position after losing to China's Han Qianxi.
 She lost another final at the India Junior International event to Thai player Benyapa Aimsaard.
 In 2019 World Junior Championships, she entered the tournament seeded 7th.
 She went on to stun several higher seeded players in the tournament.
 She defeated Thailand's Phittayaporn Chaiwan in semifinal, who was a top seeded player in 2 straight games.
 In the final she won the World Junior title, beating out China's Zhou Meng.